 NFL Injuries and How They Affect Betting

-Different Actions Cause Different Reactions
+Different Actions, Different Reactions

-When it comes to injuries in sports, there are many scenarios that bettors need to be ready for.
-One of the most common is when a star player gets hurt so badly that they have to miss the next game.
+- One of the most common is when a star player gets hurt so badly that they have to miss the next game.

-There will be times when an athlete’s availability for the next game is in doubt due to an injury.
+- There will be times when an athlete’s availability for the next game is in doubt due to an injury.
 We also know that the athlete will play through the injury.
-Other times, we may need to return to action when the athlete has missed a long time because of an injury.

 These situations can present challenges for handicappers when trying to decide who or what to wager on.

-Sports injuries are a problem because athletes are often forced to use physical limitations they don’t have.
-A sprained ankle can mean that a player cannot run as fast or pivot as fast.
-Broken fingers can affect the accuracy of throws and shots.
-They might even be unable to play.
+Sports injuries are a problem because athletes are often forced to use physical limitations left by the injury.
+A mended sprained ankle can mean that a player cannot run as fast or pivot as fast.
+Broken fingers that have already mended can still affect the accuracy of throws and shots.
+They might even be unable to play altogether.

 Watch the Injury Report